friflo/Friflo.Json.Fliox/Engine/README.md

 ## Child entities

 A typical use case in Games or Editor is to build up a hierarchy of entities.
+To add an entity as a child to another entity use `Entity.AddChild()`.
+In case the added child already has a parent it gest removed from the old parent.
+The children of the added (moved) entity remain being its children.
+If removing a child from its parent all its children are removed from the hierarchy.

 ```csharp
 public static void AddChildEntities()